 However, some of these double tax agreements tend to work to the disadvantage of Zambia due to the preference that these agreements have to the residency as opposed to the source principle.
 Zambia generally levies a 20 per cent withholding tax on interest payments made to non-residents.
 In its policy brief on Double Taxation Agreements, the Centre for Trade Policy and Development brings to the fore the Ireland-Zambia tax treaty which limits 'source country' tax on cross-border interest payments to zero.
 So, Zambia is not permitted to levy tax on interest payments from Zambian to Ireland companies.
 Given that taxable cross-border income generally flows outwards from Zambia to investors and companies based in wealth countries or tax havens, when a developed country or tax haven negotiates a tax treaty with a developing country like Zambia, it has a clear interest in trying to limit or even cancel the taxing rights of the source country.
-This will generally reserve more taxing rights to the developed country will often have the economic and political muscle to get its way.
+This will generally reserve more taxing rights to the developed country.
+And as a potential source of investment for the developing country, the developed country will often have the economic and political muscle to get its way.